UltraGene/UltraGene/README.md

    - The app identifies and suggests the most dangerous DNA positions based on the common matches.

-## Analysis of MaveDB, AlphaMissense
+# 🧪Analysis of MaveDB, AlphaMissense

 To process the raw data, we use: